nttrung2406/Information-retrieval/README.md

 Precision = Total number of documents retrieved that are relevant / Total number of documents that are retrieved

  Recall = Total number of documents retrieved that are relevant / Total number of relevant documents in the database

+In Refactor_version, training process can be monitoring with Wandb.ai